Pre-Arrival Information

 Arrival Date – Please consider the following requirements when making your travel plans:

-1. Your arrival date may not be more than 30 days prior to the start date indicated on your DS-2019
+1. Your arrival date may not be more than 30 days before the start date indicated on your DS-2019.

-2. If you will be arriving more than 21 days after your indicated start date, you must contact OISS as we may need to amend your DS-2019
+2. If you will be arriving more than 10 days after your indicated start date, you must contact OISS as we may need to amend your DS-2019.

-At the airport where you enter the U.S., an immigration officer will inspect your passport, visa, immigration documents (e.g., DS-2019), documents from Rice, and letters indicating how you will be financially supported when living in the United States.
-Keep these items easily available.
-Do not pack them away in your luggage.
-The officer should stamp your passport with an entry stamp, but some airports are moving away from this process.
-After arriving to the U.S. you will be able to access your I-94 admission record at https://i94.cbp.dhs.gov/I94/#/home.
+At the airport where you enter the U.S., an immigration officer will inspect your passport, visa, immigration documents (I-20/DS-2019), admission documents from Rice, and letters indicating how you will be financially supported when living in the United States.
+Keep these items readily available, and do not pack them in your luggage.
+After arriving in the U.S., you can access your I-94 admission record at https://i94.cbp.dhs.gov/I94/#/home.
 The I-94 record is very important because it shows your admission status.

 The customs officials may inspect your baggage for illegal materials or have CBP canines sniff for drugs.
-Additionally, electronic devices, such as smartphones, tablets and laptops, may be opened/unlocked and searched by the officials.
-If you are uncomfortable with having your electronic property assessed, it may be advisable to leave these items in your checked luggage.
+Additionally, electronic devices, such as smartphones, tablets, and laptops, may be opened/unlocked and searched by the officials.
+If you are uncomfortable with having your electronic property assessed, leaving these items in your checked luggage may be advisable.

 Ground transportation for George Bush Intercontinental Airport: https://fly2houston.com/iah/ground-transportation.